 The city government has a department dedicated to organising such events and they will do everything they can to get your business and to ensure you come back.
 Check the Ostend Convention Bureau for details or see our own MICE and B2B travel guide category.

 Festivals & Events

 With a tourist economy to support, Ostend puts on festivals throughout the year including a weekly firework display to keep visitors entertained during the main summer season.

 The port is home to the North Sea’s largest annual maritime festival, "Oostende voor Anker", which attracts 200 historic vessels and 250,000 visitors each May making it one of Belgium’s biggest tourist events.

-The city was the first in Belgium to start organizing events for Halloween and October is a real festival month with a huge fair and more than 70 spooky attractions spread through the city’s markets.
+The city was the first in Belgium to start organizing events for Halloween and October is a real festival month with a huge fair and more than 70 attractions spread through the city’s markets.